miaoGao/DiffuER/README.md

 # DiffuER

-This repo contains the code for `DiffuER: Auxiliary Regularized Diffusion Language Model for Semantic Preserving Text Generation`
+This repo contains the code for `DiffuER: Auxiliary Regularized Diffusion Model for Text Generation with Semantic Consistency`

-## Overview
+## 📄 Overview

 we propose DiffuER (Diffusion with Embedding and Reconstruction loss).
-By utilizing word embeddings from a pre-trained masked language model as auxiliary regularization and leveraging a simple encoder-decoder module to reconstruct the original text from the generated sequence, our proposed method enhances the model’s capability of capturing and preserving semantics.
+By utilizing word embeddings from a pre-trained masked language model as auxiliary regularization and leveraging a simple encoder-decoder module to reconstruct the original text from the generated sequence, our proposed method enhances the model’s capability of semantic consistency.

 <div align=center><img src="image/model.png" width = "600" height = 300/></div>

-On two diffusion language models and three text generation tasks, our proposed DiffuER achieves a maximum reduction of 38.7 in perplexity and outperforms all diffusion-based baselines in other metrics.
+Experimental results across four types of text generation tasks demonstrate DiffuER’s superiority in terms of generation quality, fluency, diversity and semantic consistency, outperforming AR, NAR and diffusion-based language models with the same model architecture and the number of parameters.

 ## ⚙️ Experiment Setup